 New York Fashion

-Take a look at the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards of which Indonesia is a Contracting State.
+Take a look at the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards.
 This New York Convention doesn’t only deal with the recognition and enforcement of international arbitral awards, as its name implies.
 It also deals with the validation of international arbitration agreements.
 Its article II (3) reads as follows:

 The court of a Contracting State, when seized of an action in a matter in respect of which the parties have made an agreement within the meaning of this article, shall, at the request of one of the parties, refer the parties to arbitration, unless it finds that the said agreement is null and void, inoperative or incapable of being performed.